-It’s remarkably simple to use: modern portable monitors such as this one connect to your laptop via a single USB-C cable that draws power and carries a video signal.
+is one connect to your laptop via a single USB-C cable that draws power and carries a video signal.
 You won’t have to perform any setup routines or find space on a crowded extension lead – there isn’t even an on-screen display to fiddle around with.

-The result is an elegant, portable monitor that looks good and performs very well indeed.
+The result is an elegant, lg portable monitor that looks good and performs very well indeed.
 Whether you own an LG Gram laptop or not, the Plus View is a great way to expand your screen real estate without the bulk of a larger desktop monitor.

 LG Gram Plus View review: What do you get for the money?

 The Plus View costs £300.
-That nets you a 16in IPS display with a resolution of 2,560 x 1,600, an aspect ratio of 16:10, a refresh rate of 60Hz and a quoted response time of 30ms G2G.
+That nets you a 16 in IPS display with a resolution of 2,560 x 1,600, an aspect ratio of 16:10, a refresh rate of 60Hz, and a quoted response time of 30ms G2G.
 There’s no adaptive sync.

 There are two USB-C ports – one on each edge of the display – and brightness controls imagined as what resembles a volume rocker on the right-hand edge.
 The Plus View also comes with a magnetic case that doubles as a stand; you can position the display at two different inclines (105° or 120°) or prop it vertically.